ziad626/ziad626.github.io/src/content/blog/Brunner2025rev.md

 At first, it looks very confusing because it has more than ten levels of nested functions and many meme variable names, but if we ignore the noise and focus on what the code does, we can see the following main steps:

-1. The program reads the file `flag.txt`.
+1. The program reads the file flag.txt.
-2. It defines a key `skibidi`.
+2. It defines a key skibidi.
-3. It builds a smaller key from `sha256` of the string `skibidiskibidi` and cuts it to the length of `skibidi`, which is 7 bytes.
+3. It builds a smaller key from sha256 of the string skibidiskibidi and cuts it to the length of skibidi, which is 7 bytes.
-4. It XORs the flag with this key using `itertools.cycle`.
+4. It XORs the flag with this key using itertools.cycle.
-5. It multiplies every byte of the result by `7 mod 256`.
+5. It multiplies every byte of the result by 7 mod 256.
 6. It reverses the order of the bytes.
 7. It base85 encodes the final bytes and prints it.

-We are given the base85 output in a file called `output.txt`, so our job is to reverse all these steps in the opposite order.
+We are given the base85 output in a file called output.txt, so our job is to reverse all these steps in the opposite order.

 ### Building the Decoder

 To solve this, we do the following steps:

-1. Base85 decode the string from `output.txt`.
+1. Base85 decode the string from output.txt.
 2. Reverse the bytes back to the original order.
 3. Undo the multiplication by 7.
 This is done using the modular inverse of 7 modulo 256.
 The inverse is 183 because (7 * 183) is congruent to 1 mod 256.
-So we multiply every byte by `183 mod 256`.
+So we multiply every byte by 183 mod 256.
-4. XOR the result again with the same `sha256` key to undo the previous XOR step.
+4. XOR the result again with the same sha256 key to undo the previous XOR step.
 5. What we get after this should be the flag in plain ASCII.

 ### The Decoder Code